 The American Academy of Religion (AAR) has published a new set of religious literacy guidelines that propose what graduates of two- and four-year undergraduate institutions should know about religion, according to Religion News Service.

-The multi-year effort by members of the AAR was co-led by Diane L. Moore, director of the Religious Literacy Project at HDS, and Eugene V. Gallagher of Connecticut College.
+The multi-year effort by members of the AAR was co-led by Diane L. Moore, director of Religion and Public Life at HDS, and Eugene V. Gallagher of Connecticut College.
 The guidelines recommend a basic level of cultural competency that every undergraduate should develop.

 “This is a critical time for colleges and universities to ensure that all students understand the complex roles religions play in our lives and societies.
 I am excited to see this project come to fruition after three years of intensive work with an extraordinary group of diverse colleagues,” said Moore, who also chaired the task force that produced AAR’s 2010 guidelines for teaching about religion in K-12 public schools.